garfix/nligems/doc/internals.md

 How to tell proper nouns (names) apart?

 A name is only meaningful if it is present, or introduced into, the present domain.
 This type of NER looks up names in a database.

-#### Compound Noun Analysis

-Users may introduce compounds that are not in the lexicon.
-These come in two shapes:

-* noun-noun compounds ("city department")
-* adjective-noun compounds ("large company")

-The meaning of these compounds is not purely analytical.
-A "city department" could denote a department located in a city, or a department responsible for a city.
-A "large company" can be a company with a large volume of sales or a company with many employees.

 #### Common sense restrictions